sipark5340/PathDeep/README.md

 # Data explanation

 ./data/Toy_data_for_PathDeep.csv
-This file consist of 100 cancer tissue and normal tissue, and contains reactome member genes.
+This file consist of 100 cancer tissue and 100 normal tissue and reactome member genes.

 ./data/Train_Test_Sets/Train, ./data/Train_Test_Sets/Test
 There are 20 sets of train and test samples.

-# PathDeep training code explanation
+# PathDeep example code explanation

 When the PathDeep example code is executed, the cancer and normal discrimination performance of PathDeep performed in each hyperparameter is created in ./result/PathDeep_performance.csv.

-PathDeep's model structure and weights are stored in the './model/structure' folder and the './model/weight' folder, respectively.
+PathDeep's model structure and weights are stored in the './result' folder.

 To run this code, the pre-requisites are as follow: